 A signature on a written contract is the most direct way to indicate assent, or to be bound, but it is not the only way.
-Signing electronically or performance also may suffice.
-Requesting more than one indication of assent may create confusion.
-A federal district court has held that failure to satisfy a contractual condition for three signatures may be satisfied indirectly and by estoppel.
-S a "contract" in the form of a letter requesting agreement to arbitrate is not enforceable without assent by the party to be bound by, for example, a signature.
-But conduct after renewing may.
+Signing electronically or performance may suffice.
+The terms of a settlement placed "on the record" have been enforced.
+Requesting more than one indication of assent may create confusion.324 A federal district court has held that failure to satisfy a contractual condition for three signatures may be satisfied indirectly and by estoppel.325 A "contract" in the form of a letter requesting agreement to arbitrate is not enforceable without assent by the party to be bound by, for example, a signature.326 But conduct after renewing may.327